Scarabaeus1031/NEXAH/RESEARCH/README.md

 ---

-## VISUALS
+## 🖼️ VISUAL NOTES

-→ `visuals/`
+→ `visual_gallery.md`

-Conceptual diagrams and structural illustrations:

-- regime models
+Collection of:

-- stability maps
+- conceptual diagrams
-- applied examples
+- structural interpretations
-- development sketches
+- exploratory visuals

+Important:

+> These visuals support thinking and development.
+> They are not formal models or claims.

 ---